Does it feel risk-free & cost-effective to sell your products on an ex-work/ex-factory basis?

-Remember at the end of the day your customer is human too.
+Remember, at the end of the day, your customer is human.

-Any product he decides to buy is out of a need – the product will solve his problems or aid his business to flourish.
+Any product he buys is out of a need – the product will solve his problems or aid his business to flourish.

-But is having a good product and low commodity price enough to make a sale?
+But is having a good product and a low commodity price enough to make a sale?

-Think about it, walk a mile in your customer’s shoe…
+Think about it, and walk a mile in your customer’s shoes.

-While your product is good and you are offering a low commodity price, the buying process itself has many hurdles which create problems and negative feelings for your customer.
+While your product is good and you are offering a low commodity price, the buying process has many hurdles that create problems and negative feelings for your customer.

-- Problem 2: As a small/medium buyer he might have to rely on brokers or agents.
-These agents don’t have the infrastructure or process to discover fair freight prices
+- Problem 2: As a small/medium buyer, he might rely on brokers or agents.
+These agents don’t have the infrastructure or process to discover fair freight prices.

 If you don’t provide it, some other supplier who does will get the order.

-Initially, it will be 1 lost customer but your customer’s behavior and expectations are changing and before you know it – you could be losing more such customers to your competitors.
+Initially, it will be one lost customer, but your customer’s behavior and expectations are changing, and before you know it – you could be losing more such customers to your competitors.

-Evolve with them, rise to their expectations – at the end of the day customer is king.
+Evolve with them, and rise to their expectations – the customer is king at the end of the day.

-How can you – as a manufacturer/supplier increase sales with door delivery?
+How can you increase sales with door delivery as a manufacturer/supplier?

 Many manufacturers have already taken control of the situation and completely removed the variable factors & external dependencies by supporting buyers by facilitating transportation & logistics.

-Few have even gone ahead and created this as a profit center for strategic advantage in case of tough times.
+Only some have gone ahead and created this as a profit center for strategic advantage in case of tough times.
 They add a markup to the cost paid to the transporter.